“Well, it depends on the organ, but £50,000 or so.”

-There was a solid sounding crunch, followed by the belch of an exploding tire, and Gilbert said, somewhat indistinctly, “Ouch.”
+There was a solid sounding crunch, followed by the belch of an exploding tire, and George said, somewhat indistinctly, “Ouch.”

 Cecily prowled up to Agnes and sniffed the man the gargoyle had knocked over with her wings.
 He hadn’t tried to get up, but just lay there with both hands pressed over his eyes, muttering to himself in a panicked monologue.
 “He’s praying,” she said.

 “Ha.
 Good luck to him.”
 Agnes looked at the small man and said, “Human organs?
 Why?”

 “People need them,” he whispered.
 “Supply and demand.”

 She nodded.
 “I rather had the impression they did that sort of things through hospitals.”

 “Too many people need them.
 Not enough people give them.”
 He was shaking so badly she was surprised he didn’t just fall over right there.

 “And you don’t ask too many questions about where they come from.”

 “It’s – it’s just business.
 That’s not – not my problem.”
 He cowered as he spoke, as if expecting a blow.

 “Isn’t it, now.”
 Agnes looked at Ralf.
 “What d’you reckon?”